 In our nurseries and children's centres, staff make sure children get the best start in life.
-Our foster, adoptive and modern residential services find children and young people safe and loving homes.
+Our foster and modern residential services find children and young people safe and loving homes.

 We step in to protect children from neglect and abuse and help those who care for others.
 We're also here for parents, through projects like Parent Talk, our online support service.

 - We’ve helped more than 10,000 children and families during the coronavirus pandemic through frontline services.
-We've kept 99% of our local services open.
+We kept 99% of our local services open.

-- We've provided more than 34,000 hours of mental health support in the past three years.
-74% of young people on our Blues Programme had improved mental health once they completed it.
+- We've supported 88,689 children and young people with their mental health in in 2022/23.
+71% of young people on our Blues Programme had indicated an increase in their self-esteem once they completed it.